 - 89% of employees working for companies that support wellness initiatives are more likely to recommend their company as a good place to work.
 Conversely, among those working for management that’s not viewed as committed to employee wellbeing, only 17% would recommend their company as a good place to work.

 - 70% of employers have improved their physical environments to encourage healthy behaviors.
-This is because more and more companies are finally understanding that wellness must permeate every aspect of an organization, as standalone wellness programs produce limited results.
+This is because more and more companies are finally understanding that wellness must permeate every aspect of an organisation, as standalone wellness programs produce limited results.
 And when it comes to reshaping the physical working environments, some beneficial changes include adding healthy foods to break rooms and restaurant delivery menus, ergonomic workstations, and improved lighting.

 - 61% of employees agree that they have made healthier lifestyle choices because of their company’s wellness program.
 And a study by Aflac found that as employees make better lifestyle choices, it resulted in higher productivity and job satisfaction.